 If you are an international executive and you have a lump sum to invest, you may therefore be advised to wrap it in an offshore investment bond.
 Whether that is in your best interests or not should ideally be explored with a fee-based, not commission based, financial adviser.

 All too often the offshore bonds recommended are too expensive and restrictive, and much better and cost-effective options are available.

 If you are an expat and you have an offshore investment bond, especially but not exclusively if that bond is part of your pension, chances are very high that you’re paying too much to be invested.

 The impact of the fees you’re paying will not only undermine your investment today, but your investment’s growth, and your long-term financial security.

-If you hold any of the bond products from Friends Provident International, Generali Worldwide, Hansard International, Investors Trust, Old Mutual International, Prudential or RL360 you’re urged to have an X-Ray Review™ immediately.
+If you hold any of the bond products from Friends Provident International, Generali Worldwide, Hansard International, Investors Trust, Quilter International, Prudential or RL360 you’re urged to have an X-Ray Review™ immediately.

-This is a free, no obligation deep dive into your investment portfolio as a whole, where all costs you have been and are continuing to be exposed to are revealed, and explained in terms of the impact on your wealth.
+This is a deep dive into your investment portfolio as a whole, where all costs you have been and are continuing to be exposed to are revealed, and explained in terms of the impact on your wealth.

 Tax wrappers can be expensive if the benefits are not justifiable for the individual concerned.